Irrational number: India

-Middle Ages
+Islamic World

-In the Middle ages, the development of algebra by Muslim mathematicians allowed irrational numbers to be treated as algebraic objects.
+In the Middle Ages, the development of algebra by Muslim mathematicians allowed irrational numbers to be treated as algebraic objects.
 Middle Eastern mathematicians also merged the concepts of "number" and "magnitude" into a more general idea of real numbers, criticized Euclid's idea of ratios, developed the theory of composite ratios, and extended the concept of number to ratios of continuous magnitude.
 In his commentary on Book 10 of the Elements, the Persian mathematician Al-Mahani (d.
 874/884) examined and classified quadratic irrationals and cubic irrationals.
 He provided definitions for rational and irrational magnitudes, which he treated as irrational numbers.
 He dealt with them freely but explains them in geometric terms as follows:

 In contrast to Euclid's concept of magnitudes as lines, Al-Mahani considered integers and fractions as rational magnitudes, and square roots and cube roots as irrational magnitudes.
 He also introduced an arithmetical approach to the concept of irrationality, as he attributes the following to irrational magnitudes:

 The Egyptian mathematician Abū Kāmil Shujā ibn Aslam (c.
-850 – 930) was the first to accept irrational numbers as solutions to quadratic equations or as coefficients in an equation, often in the form of square roots, cube roots and fourth roots.
+850 – 930) was the first to accept irrational numbers as solutions to quadratic equations or as coefficients in an equation in the form of square roots and fourth roots.
 In the 10th century, the Iraqi mathematician Al-Hashimi provided general proofs (rather than geometric demonstrations) for irrational numbers, as he considered multiplication, division, and other arithmetical functions.
-Iranian mathematician, Abū Ja'far al-Khāzin (900–971) provides a definition of rational and irrational magnitudes, stating that if a definite quantity is:

 Many of these concepts were eventually accepted by European mathematicians sometime after the Latin translations of the 12th century.
 Al-Hassār, a Moroccan mathematician from Fez specializing in Islamic inheritance jurisprudence during the 12th century, first mentions the use of a fractional bar, where numerators and denominators are separated by a horizontal bar.
 In his discussion he writes, "..., for example, if you are told to write three-fifths and a third of a fifth, write thus, $\frac{3 \quad 1}{5 \quad 3}$."
 This same fractional notation appears soon after in the work of Leonardo Fibonacci in the 13th century.